 Things to be careful of

-do not drive, operate machinery or do anything else that could be dangerous.
+these symptoms, do not drive, operate machinery or do anything else that could be

 Children should be careful when riding bicycles or climbing trees.

-If you or your child feels light-headed, dizzy or faint when getting out of bed or standing up, get up slowly.
+If you feel light-headed, dizzy or faint when getting out of bed or standing up, get

-Tell your doctor or pharmacist as soon as possible if you or your child does not feel well while taking Cystagon capsules.
+Tell your doctor or pharmacist as soon as possible if you do not feel well while you

-not.
-You may need medical attention if you get some of the side effects.
+get some of the side effects.

-Do not be alarmed by the following list of possible side effects.
-You may not experience any of them.
+Do not be alarmed by the following lists of possible side effects.
+You may not experience

-Loss of appetite
+loss of appetite

-Unpleasant breath odour
+unpleasant breath odour